jpenalve/MLcourseProject/README.md

 Code How-To:
 -------------
---> All parameters necessary for adapting the classification can be modified inside the """USER SPECIFIC PRESETTING""" inside the config.py.
+--> All parameters necessary for adapting the classification can be modified inside the config/myconfig.py files.
-	-> To store specific settings, just add a class to config.py, inheriting from Config (as shown in MyDummyOwnConfig).
+	-> To store specific settings, just add a class to myconfig.py, inheriting from DefaultConfig.
-	Make your changes here.
-	(Currently Config class is not final ... so change there as well if you like) -> Inside the main.py: Select your config via myCfg = config.MyDummyOwnConfig
+	(Currently DefaultConfig class is not final! ... so change there as well if you like)
+		- Put your configs which shall be evaluated inside the list_of_configs in the myconfig.py module.

+	-> Inside the main.py: Select your config via myList = myconfig.list_of_configs

-	-> In case of supplementary optimizers or nn, please add them to the optimizers.py or nn_models.py module -> Adapt the optimizer_list or nn_list in the config.py respecitvely.
+	-> In case of supplementary optimizers or nn, please add them to the optimizers.py or neural_nets package.
+			-> Adapt the optimizer_list or nn_list (+nn_models_getter.py) the  in the defaultconifg.py respecitvely.

 # TO DOs: